AlexAlexandreAlves/AlexAlexandreAlves/README.md

 ## A little bit about me:

 - :mortar_board: Graduated and background in Analysis and Development Systems.
-- 🤖 Certified by AWS and by ISQI.
+- 🤖 Certified by AWS and ISTQB.
 - ♾️ Devops process Enthusiast.
 - 👾 Curious about new technologies, frameworks and tools.